simonefalvo/nonno-care/README.md

 ```bash
 $ bash verify_email.sh receiver@example.com
 ```
-and by clicking on the link you will receive, then update the *EMAIL* the [config.ini](wirlband_simulator/config.ini) configuration file.
+and by clicking on the link you will receive, then update the *EMAIL* field in the [config.ini](wirlband_simulator/config.ini) configuration file.

 Finally start the simulator, for example, to simulate 2 sample users: